 There’s nothing worse than trying to relax in front of the camera when you don’t have a lot of time.
 If you’re investing in a photographer ask them roughly how long they expect the shoot to take, so you can allow enough time.

-When I’m taking several headshots in one day for larger organisations, I try to allow around 15 minutes per person.
+When I’m taking several headshots in one day for larger organisations, I allow time to set up my equipment and around 15 minutes shooting time per person.
 I ask my point of contact at the company to give everyone a running order so they know roughly when it’s their turn.

 #5 How long does it take to get the images after the shoot?